Open-Source-Satellite/OSSAT_OBC_Dev_Board/README.md

 ## Licenses
 Mercury GS includes other open source software, for licensing details, see [here](/licenses).

-##Running the OSSAT OBC Application
+## Running the OSSAT OBC Application
 At the point our first mission has been flying for 1 year, the OSSAT OBC Application software will become open source.
-In the interim time, in order to develop/build and run the OSSAT OBC Application, you'll need to become an OSSAT collaborator (see [Get Involved)[#get-involved]).
+In the interim time, in order to develop/build and run the OSSAT OBC Application, you'll need to become an OSSAT collaborator (see [Get Involved](#get-involved])).
 If you are an OSSAT collaborator, that great...
 Click here to find out how to run the OSSAT OBC Application on this development board.

 ## Get Involved